top of page

 University of Oldenburg & University of Bremen

-When someone asks me about my journey, I usually answer like this:
+When someone asks me for directions, I usually answer like this:

 "First I searched for success, then for myself.
-Now I help other people begin their search - and live a more valuable, honest life."
+Now I help other people begin their search - and lead a more valuable, honest life."

-My CV sounds pretty good at first: competitive athlete in childhood and youth, elite university in Spain and finally scout for Real Madrid, HSV, FC Ingolstadt and Werder Bremen.
-This journey was exciting, but also marked by great performance anxiety.
+My CV sounds pretty good at first glance: competitive athlete in childhood and adolescence, elite university in Spain, and finally scout for Real Madrid, HSV, FC Ingolstadt, and Werder Bremen.
+This journey was exciting, but also marked by significant performance anxiety.

 5e45252c-a500-4811-bf9c-bc58f6b2ba84_edi

-Even as a child, I had learned to link my self-worth to my success: when I performed and fulfilled expectations, I felt good; when I “failed,” I almost lost the ground beneath my feet.
+Even in childhood I had learned to link my self-worth to my success: When I performed and met expectations, I felt good; when I “failed”, I almost lost my footing.

-This unhealthy dynamic, which many of us are familiar with, became a major problem over time because it robbed me of more and more joy in life and enthusiasm for my lifelong passion: sport.
+This unhealthy dynamic, which many of us are familiar with, became a major problem over time, as it robbed me of more and more joy in life and pleasure in my lifelong passion: sport.

 Sometimes the hardest steps are the most valuable.
-For me, this step was the decision to seek therapeutic help and answer the questions "Who am I?
+For me, that step was the decision to seek therapeutic help and answer the questions, "Who am I?
 What do I believe?
 What can I change to feel better?"

-I developed valuable strategies for dealing with stress and managed, step by step, to create a healthier working day for myself.
-It was hard work, but it worked.
+I developed valuable strategies for dealing with stress and gradually managed to create a healthier workday for myself.
+It was difficult, but it worked.

-But much more happened: Little by little, my eyes opened to my own personal entanglements and entrenched ideals.
-For the first time, I made contact with desires and needs that I had always ignored.
-The more I discovered here, the clearer it became to me: I need a real new beginning.
-A radical reorientation that allows me to lead a more authentic, more meaningful life - and to help others to do exactly the same.
+But much more happened: Gradually, my eyes opened to my own personal entanglements and entrenched ideals.
+For the first time, I connected with desires and needs I had always ignored.
+The more I discovered, the clearer it became: I need a real fresh start.
+A radical reorientation that allows me to lead a more authentic, meaningful life - and to help others do the same.

 1985b07e-01b2-4aef-aa71-30d5c2543a7a-2_edited.jpg

-I know how valuable it is to not go your own way alone, but with people who have experienced similar things to you.
-People who listen to you, show you new perspectives and who you can confide in.
-As a mentor, I take on this role for you and give you the opportunity to get to know yourself, so to speak.
+I know how valuable it is not to walk your path alone, but with people who have experienced similar things.
+People who listen to you, show you new perspectives, and whom you can confide in.
+As your mentor, I take on this role for you and give you the opportunity to, so to speak, discover your own path.

-Life is never easy, but it can feel more joyful, more real, and more rich.
-Living courageously and listening to your heart, not fear, is a real possibility for each of us.
-We just have to be willing to take the first step.
+Life is never easy, but it can feel more joyful, authentic, and richer.
+Living boldly and listening to your heart, not fear, is a real possibility for each of us.
+We just need to be willing to take the first step.

 Then let's talk :)